 - In the Assigned to Me or Unassigned tab, click Edit beneath a requestin the row actions list.
 The Purchase Request page appears.
 For more information, see Creating a Purchase Request.

-- Change any fields, as required.
+- Change any non-metadata fields as required.
 When you are done, click Save.

 If the request was not already assigned to you, it is now assigned to you.